The Components of a Web Development Team

 Show & Tells

-Demos of work in progress frequently circle back findings and surface complexities early before downstream impacts.
+Demos of work in progress frequently circle back to findings and surface complexities early before downstream impacts.

 Retrospectives

-Periodic project reviews diagnose pain points and spotlight areas for bolstering team cohesion.
+Periodic project reviews identify pain points and highlight areas for strengthening team cohesion.

 Accessibility

-Prompt notification and response expectations let teammates seek answers without delays.
+Prompt notification and response expectations enable teammates to seek answers without delay.

 With reliable centralised systems plus routine interactions via standups, demos and retrospectives, web teams gain continuous alignment while preventing surprises.
 Next, we explore more tactical team writing guidelines.